morou34/Navigation-of-an-Autonomous-Differential-Drive-Robot/README.md

 14. Test navigation using rviz:
 * Set initial pose (Click "2D pose estimate" and pinpoint the approximate location of robot on map).*
-    Red arrows indicate the probable location.
+* Red arrows indicate the probable location.
-*Set goal for the robot in RVIZ (Click "2D Nav goal" and pinpoint the desired goal on the map).
+* Set goal for the robot in RVIZ (Click "2D Nav goal" and pinpoint the desired goal on the map).
-    Green line indicates the path planned.
+* Green line indicates the path planned.

+15. Thanks and PROFIT